lincolntan36/tutorials/VanillaOS/Install R & R-Studio.md

-# How to install RStudio in Vanilla OS using apx (Ubuntu/apt)
+# How to install RStudio in VanillaOS using apx (Ubuntu/apt)

 ## Initializing an apt container:
 `apx enter apt`